-Research into the mechanical behaviour of masonry buildings and masonry has been very intensive for the last 15 to 20 years.
-This was due, on the one hand, to the social need to protect historical buildings and architectural heritage, and, on the other hand, to the recognition by researchers that there is a large gap between knowledge of steel and reinforced concrete structures and knowledge of the behaviour of masonry structures.
+The mechanical behaviour of masonry structures and the properties of masonry material have seen a significant rise in research interest during the last 15 to 20 years.
+The interest is partly motivated by the urge of society to protect and restore historical buildings and the architectural heritage.
+On the other hand, the engineering community has realized the still existing gap between the understanding of steel and reinforced concrete structures and the behaviour of masonry structures.

-The aim of the research is to develop mechanical models of masonry material and masonry structures, mainly vaults, that can be used in everyday design practice.
-The methods will be usable for both historical and new buildings.
+The aim of the research is to develop mechanical models of masonry material and masonry structures, specifically vaults, that can be effectively used in practice.
+The methods proposed are to be applicable to both retrofitting and design purposes.

-The models to be developed answer questions such as: Is the ruptured vault chin-like?
-Was the crack in the vault caused by its weight or other influence?
-What are the structural reasons for the change in size and type of vault in architectural styles?
+The following questions are investigated in specific: Is the ruptured vault stable?
+Was the crack in the vault caused by its weight or other load?
+What are the structural reasons for the change in dimension and geoemtry of vault in architectural styles?